Anura Kumara Dissanayake

 Anura Kumara is from the People's Liberation Front / Janatha Vimukthi Peramuna (JVP), the main left-wing political party in Sri Lanka, representing Colombo district, the capital of Sri Lanka.
 According to the manthri.lk, a web page to rank the Members of Parliament in Sri Lanka, Anura Kumara’s engagement in topics of ‘Trade and Industry’ and of ‘Economy and Finance’ is “good”.

-Anura Kumara was nominated in August 2019 as the Candidate of the National People’s Power movement (NPP) for the next Presidential election, which is due to be held in 16th November 2019.
-NPP is a coalition formed by several political parties and movements, aiming the upcoming Presidential Election.
+Anura Kumara was nominated in August 2019 as the Candidate of the National People’s Power movement (NPP) for the Presidential election held on 16th November 2019.
+NPP was a coalition formed by several political parties and movements, aiming the Presidential Election.
+He obtained 3.16% of the votes ranking third according to the obtained votes.

 Political/ Government Positions held